Best synthesizers to buy in 2022: 17 of the best synths under $600

 Dreadbox Nymphes

-Dreadbox’s Nymphes is a quirky synthesizer ideal for producers looking for something a little different.
-While its functions can be a fiddle at first, the analogue warmth it produces is a sufficient reward for your toils.
-For such an affordable price, you get MIDI control over every parameter, a lush sounding reverb and a weighty slab of complex sound design options.
+Dreadbox’s Nymphes is a quirky synthesizer ideal for producers looking for an analogue sound akin to a Roland Juno synth.
+While its functions can be a fiddle at first, the warm sounds it produces is a sufficient reward for your toils.
+For such an affordable price, you get MIDI control over every parameter, a lush-sounding reverb and a weighty slab of complex sound design options.

 Features: